AllyT-MS/south-coast-summit-sci/README.md

 Contoso are a fictitious company who showcase the future of SCI.
 You are reporting to the CIO (in this case the coaches in the room)

-**Step 1 - Select a challenge (Complete challenge 1 then any order)** There are multiple distinct challenges set out within the South Coast Summit Hackathon case study.
+1. **Select a challenge (Complete challenge 1 then any order)** - There are multiple distinct challenges set out within the South Coast Summit Hackathon case study.
 The focus of these challenges is to learn new skills, ask questions and learn about Zero Trust, Microsoft Entra (Identity), Microsoft 365 Defender and Microsoft Purview (Compliance).

-**Step 2 - Learn together**
+	Also think about what you might be currently doing or planning to do in your own organisation, or what you think should be recommended to be done.

-The idea is to share knowledge and ask questions, make your team mates aware of your level of knowledge when it comes to the particular task or tasks at hand and try to chip in as much as possible and remember no questions are silly questions.
+2. **Learn together** - The idea is to share knowledge and ask questions, make your team mates aware of your level of knowledge when it comes to the particular task or tasks at hand and try to chip in as much as possible and remember no questions are silly questions.

-**Step 3 - Show the coaches what you have impleneted before moving onto next challenge**
+3. **Show the coaches what you have impleneted before moving onto next challenge**

-**Step 4 - Be creative and have fun!**
+4. **Be creative and have fun!**

 ## Challenge 1 - General Security - Microsoft 356 Secure Score